caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

       QString: Title of the Y-axis
    **channels**
-      QString: this string represents the control system process variables; the channels have to be separated by a semicolumn.
+      QString: this string represents the control system process variables; the channels have to be separated by a semicolon.
    **units**
       =========== ======================================
       Millisecond The update period is in milli-seconds.